 - Individual achievement.
 Rather, it’s lifting up those around you, and helping others win as a team.
 Individuals who do this will rise in the ranks.

 - Perfectionism.
-Rather, it is acting in-line with the value “Be 20% Wrong, Chase 10X”.
-It means being willing to be bold and make mistakes.
+Rather, it means being willing to be bold and make mistakes.

 - Ego.
 Rather, it’s open-mindedness, humility, and a commitment to personal growth.
 It’s an eagerness for feedback from everyone around you, no matter their title or department.